kenatiod/A002072_Solver/README.md

 In addition to computing A002072 values, the solver checks for prime-complete products.

-A smooth pair is recorded as prime-complete when the number of distinct prime factors across `m` and `m+1` is exactly `r`:
+A smooth pair is recorded as prime-complete when the number of distinct prime factors across $m$ and $m+1$ is exactly $r$:

 ```text
 omega(m) + omega(m+1) == r.